 “This is a really interesting and impressive study, and the results around how demonstrably untrue assertions spread faster and wider than demonstrable true ones do, within the sample, seem very robust, consistent, and well supported,” Rasmus Kleis Nielsen, a professor of political communication at the University of Oxford, said in an email.

 “I think it’s very careful, important work,” Brendan Nyhan, a professor of government at Dartmouth College, told me.
 “It’s excellent research of the sort that we need more of.”

-“In short, I don’t think there’s any reason to doubt the study’s results,” said Rebekah Tromble, a professor of political science at Leiden University in the Netherlands, in an email.
+“In short, I don’t think there’s any reason to doubt the study’s results,” Rebekah Tromble, a professor of political science at Leiden University, in the Netherlands, said in an email.